Updated for 2026:

 Allergy-Friendly Options

-Many parents are mindful of allergies and dietary restrictions which is one of the reasons that I don’t provide a cake at your session – you know best what will agree with your baby.
+Because I don’t provide the cake, you have full control over ingredients and can choose what you know your baby tolerates best.
 The Cake Box chain offer egg-free cakes and they have branches everywhere, plus their icing is super squish-able (and tasty).
 Banana based cakes can be a natural low sugar alternative and I’m reliably informed that a standard hack for creating vegan cakes is a a cake mix and lemonade.
-I’ve never

 Ultimate First Birthday Photo Guide